Our Top Gelato Shops in Florence

 Where it is

-There are so many gelaterie in Florence, I am sure you'll have your favorite!
-If you have one you'd recommend, please share with the rest of us in the comments below - and we'll try to go try them out soon!
+There are so many "gelaterie" in Florence, I am sure you'll have your favorite!
+If you have any other ones you recommend, please share with the rest of us in the comments below - and we'll try to go try them out soon!

 About Lourdes Flores